petersolopov/vanilla-js-performance/README.md

 It’s logical to assume that the second option would be slower due to the multiple DOM operations, which is the primary reason for the popularity of VDOM. _However, modern browsers are so well-optimized that the execution time of these two approaches is often about the same._

+You can view examples of [Document Fragment](https://petersolopov.github.io/vanilla-js-performance/dom-updates/document-fragment) and [Multiple Append](https://petersolopov.github.io/vanilla-js-performance/dom-updates/multiple-append) directly in your browser.

 ### Modern Browser Optimizations

 Modern browsers efficiently manage DOM changes using optimizations like batching and reconciliation.
 As a result, adding elements directly may not be significantly slower than using a fragment, as browsers delay and merge small changes to optimize execution.